 Etsy visits by channel:

-With such metrics, by analyzing the behavior of cohorts —user groups who came through those channels a month or a year ago, you can also tell which channels are driving the most conversions.
+With such metrics, by analyzing the behaviour of cohorts —user groups who came through those channels a month or a year ago, you can also tell which channels are driving the most conversions.

 Demand side development